Rekoc/RealTime_Arango/README.md

 This project is released under the GNU General Public License v3.0.
 See the included license file.

 # Notes
 This project isn't working at the moment.
 I'm on it !
-I'm a member of the SolarCarSolutions association (http://solarcarsolutions.com)and I develop this application for our electrical and solar car, if you are interest to work with us for a good reason, contact me. :-)
+I'm a member of the SolarCarSolutions association (http://solarcarsolutions.com) and I develop this application for our electrical and solar car, if you are interest to work with us for a good reason, contact me. :-)